ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 Simply defined, GoogleTest is a testing framework developed by Google's testing technology team to develop and write C++ tests.
 GoogleTest offers multiple advantages over other frameworks:-

-1. **Comprehensive Features**: GoogleTest provides a rich set of features, including a wide range of assertion macros, test fixtures, parameterized tests, test discovery, test filtering, and powerful mocking capabilities.
+1. **Comprehensive Features**: GoogleTest provides a rich set of features, including a wide range of assertion macros, test fixtures, parameterised tests, test discovery, test filtering, and powerful mocking capabilities.
 It offers a complete testing framework that can handle various testing scenarios.
 2. **Large and Active Community**: GoogleTest has a large and active community of developers.
 This means that there is ample support available in terms of documentation, tutorials, forums, and online resources.
 3. **Mature and Stable**: It is a mature and stable framework that has been used extensively in industry projects and open-source software.
 4. **Wide Platform Support**: GoogleTest supports multiple platforms, including Windows, Linux, macOS, and various compilers.
 It is compatible with popular development environments and build systems, making it suitable for a wide range of C++ projects.